 In order for spraybooths to stay at optimum operational capability and remain legally safe to use, they must regularly be subject to highly specialised tests carried out by competent professionals such as our engineers here at Beta Group.
-Having recently covered some of these tests (Smoke Clearance and TExT) in a recent post, below we’ll be going into more detail about another vital test: Breathing Air Quality in spraybooths.
+Having recently covered some of these tests (Smoke Clearance and TExT) in a recent post, below we’ll be going into more detail about another vital test: Breathing Air Quality (BAQ) Testing in spraybooths.

 All air-fed respiratory equipment must be tested to ensure the air is safe to breathe.
 Often, we find there is some confusion regarding the sampling frequency required and how the testing is undertaken.
 This must be undertaken by competent persons at least every three months.
 EN12021 requires that air is tested for the main contaminates of oil, water, carbon monoxide, carbon dioxide and odour.